Take Me Out to the Holosuite: Reception

-In 2016, The Hollywood Reporter ranked "Take Me Out to the Holosuite" as the 16th out of 20 best Star Trek: Deep Space Nine episodes.
+In 2016, The Hollywood Reporter ranked "Take Me Out to the Holosuite" as the 16th out of twenty best Star Trek: Deep Space Nine episodes.
 Zack Handlen of The A.V.
-Club notes in his 2014 review of the episode that it investigates the emotions of losing, and leadership of an 'underdog' sports team.
-Keith R. A. DeCandido of Tor.com gave the episode a rating of 7 out of 10.
-Cinefantastique gave the episode 3.5 out of 4 stars.
+Club noted in his 2014 review of the episode that it investigates the emotions of losing, and leadership of an 'underdog' sports team.
+Keith R. A. DeCandido of Tor.com gave the episode a rating of seven out of ten.
+Cinefantastique gave the episode 3.5 out of four stars.

-In 2016, SyFy ranked this the 8th best holodeck episode of the Star Trek franchise.
+In 2016, SyFy ranked this the eighth best holodeck episode of the Star Trek franchise.

 The episode is noted for its impact on fan culture, with reproductions of the baseball jersey featured in the television show made available for sale in the late 2010s.
-The baseball game holosuite program was rated by Gizmodo as the number #1 best holodeck program of Star Trek.
+The baseball game holosuite program was rated by Gizmodo as the number 1 best holodeck program of Star Trek.
 The episode is noted for exploring Sisko's interest in baseball and its humour.

 In 2016, The Hollywood Reporter ranked "Take Me Out to the Holosuite" as the 61st best episode of all Star Trek episodes, and the 16th best of Star Trek: Deep Space Nine.

 In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.

-In 2019, CBR ranked this the 7th best holodeck-themed episode of all Star Trek franchise episodes up to that time.
+In 2019, CBR ranked this the seventh best holodeck-themed episode of all Star Trek franchise episodes up to that time.
 In 2019, CBR rated "Take Me Out to the Holosuite" as the 15th funniest Star Trek episode.
 StarTrek.com included it on a list of 15 of the funniest Star Trek episodes.

 Sisko's strategy in assigning his players to positions was analyzed in a 2011 article at Baseball Prospectus.
 They compare how Sisko assembled and managed his baseball team to how he has dealt with war, politics and religion.